Main Rewards of the Clinical Pivot

 04

 Keeping Important Company Knowledge Safe Your focus on fixing ongoing issues helps stop the loss of valuable company knowledge that often happens when people leave.
-By making a difficult department stable, you save important Company Knowledge, which saves the company big money on training and lost work time.
+Making a difficult department stable saves important Company Knowledge, which saves the company big money on training and lost work time.

 Why the "Pain Letter" Idea is Flawed